MrDrMcCoy/vrops-cluster-repair/README.md

 - Enable SSH on all your nodes.
   - Open a VM console session to the node.
-  - Press ALT+F1 to get to a console session.
+  - Press ALT+F1 to get to a login prompt.
   - Log in as root.
     - If you have never logged in to the console before, the password is blank, and it will prompt you to change it.
   - Start the SSH service with `service sshd start`.